NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 example, ca-budget-test implies that project budget-test runs from the AWS platform.

-Use the AIM link https://aim.rdhpcs.noaa.gov/ and click on the link "Request new access to a project" to add yourself to a project.
+Use the AIM link and click on
+the link "Request new access to a project" to add yourself to a project.

 Access to the project is contingent on PI's approval.

-.. rubric:: How do I set up a new project in the Parallel Works Platform?
+**How do I set up a new project in the Parallel Works Platform?**
-  :name: how-do-i-set-up-a-new-project-in-the-parallel-works-platform

 To set up your project setup in Parallel Works follow the below steps.